Published in Home For the Holidays issuu magazine November 25, 2022 (page 56)

-Through personal experience, I’ve discovered that gifts given with love are always best, while (re)gifts given in the spirit of convenience can be fraught with peril.
+Through personal experience, I’ve discovered that gifts given with love are always best, while re-gifts given in the spirit of convenience can be fraught with peril.

 It sat there and sulked for years, except for the one and only time it was whipped out and sheepishly stuffed full of tiny flowers, as the esteemed visitor dropping by for tea was the elderly relative who originally gifted me the vase.

 Some time later, an annual spring cleaning coincided with the birthday of a certain Friend #1 who adored unusual things.
-Unable to provide a thoughtful gift in time, and against my better judgement, I regifted that odd little vase to her, and begged her to only open it at home.
-Feeling guilty for the regift, I took her out later that week for a consolation tea.
+Unable to provide a thoughtful gift in time, and against my better judgement, I re-gifted that odd little vase to her, and begged her to only open it at home.
+Feeling guilty for the re-gift, I took her out later that week for a consolation tea.
 When I asked after the little vase, she exhibited a terse frivolity and abruptly switched subjects.

-Fast forward another decade, as to when I actually received this very SAME vase once more as a birthday gift, from yet a different friend – a Friend #2.
+Fast forward another decade, as to when I actually received this very SAME vase once more as a Christmas gift, from yet a different friend – a Friend #2.
 Trying not to recoil in horror, I think I clasped a hand lamely to my chest and croaked with all sincerity, “I can’t believe it!
 You shouldn’t have!”

 Friend #2 misunderstanding my shock, smiled with blatant relief in her eyes.

 Ironically, when we left that afternoon, Friend #8 hastily insisted that Friend #5 take the vase… as #5 had (foolishly) commented on how perfectly unique she thought it was.
 There were a few vehement tokens of “No, no, I couldn’t possibly” by #5, but it was to no avail.

-What a Regifting Trail Tale that little vase could tell… but maybe it’s best not knowing.
+What a Re-gifting Trail Tale that little vase could tell… but maybe it’s best not knowing.